asugar13/Real-Estate-API/README.md

   - POST: Required form data is:
     - "name" (property name)
     - "bedrooms" (valid integer).
     - Optional form data is "description" (description of the property), "type" (one of "loft", "condo", "apartment", "house", "mansion") and "additional_info" (for any additional property information).
+    Creates a new property with the given form data and writes it to the DB.
+Returns the new property object fields.

 /logout:
 - GET: Deletes user session and logs it out.